AdamWhitcroft/adamwhitcroft.github.io/about.md

 ### About me

-I work at [Shopify](https://www.shopify.com/) as a Staff Product Designer.
+I work at [Shopify](https://www.shopify.com/) as a Senior Staff Product Designer.
 I help teams in our Deliver product line ship approachable and efficient tools for merchants to manage their orders and inventory.
 I also spend a lot of time helping crafters grow their product design and critical thinking skills.

 A few years earlier, I led the redesign of Shopify's icon ecosystem across web and multiple mobile apps.
 The end result was a visually unified and streamlined library of icons unique to Shopify.
 I also wrote comprehensive construcion documentation, empowering teams to contribute to the system independently of me.